 “Boissons vivantes & épicerie funk” announces the tagline on this small, brightly decorated storefront.
 Inside, you’ll find nearly 200 different bottled craft beers from Europe and North America, many kept chilled for immediate consumption.
-The colorful interior is cheerful and inviting, and the enthusiasm of
+The colorful interior is cheerful and inviting, and the enthusiasm of owners Jean-Baptiste and Dédé is infectious.

 Situated in the increasingly lively Marché Saint Quentin, this shop is home to a wide variety of French and international craft beers, with particularly good selections from Italian and English breweries.
-Prices are very fair, and service is as chatty (or not) as you want
+Prices are very fair, and service is as chatty (or not) as you want them to be.

 A true beer geek's paradise, Cécile Delorme's shop near the tourist- and student-friendly rue Mouffetard stocks hundreds of different beers from traditional Belgian and German to cult favorite Danish and Norwegian.